KNowledgeOnWebScale/n3s-policy-consistency-checker/README.md

 # Deontic examples using RDF Surfaces

-Some exampels how to implement deontic rules using RDF Surfaces.
+Some examples how to implement deontic rules using RDF Surfaces.

 ## Description